kryptik-dev/Batman-Arkham-Knight-Discord-RPC/README.md

 ## Usage
 - Run `launch-batman-silent.vbs` to silently launch the game with Discord RPC.
-- Or, run `main.js` directly if you want to launch via Node.js and see console output.
+- Or, install the setup exe from the dist directory

 ## Files
 - `batman-rpc.js` – Handles Discord Rich Presence